jjvanzon/Circular-Language-Spec/spec/commands/creation-behavior-of-commands.md

 This was the original problem:
 When a sub-command might only be created just before it is run, there is a problem: if a sub-command is created only just before it is run, when can a parent command fill in the parameters of the *not yet created* sub-command?
 Parameter passings could not reference the sub-command’s parameters.
 That’s why before running the parent command, the sub-commands need to be created.
 But when creating the sub-command even before it is  run, there is another problem: if sub-commands need to be created when their parent is created, the sub-commands of sub-commands might also need to be created, and their sub-commands and so on.
-So the whole call structure might have to be created before the parent command could even run.
+So the whole call structure might might be created before the parent command could even run.
 This could even have resulted in circularities, that might make the system hang.

 The solution was, to create a call before it is run, but only the public contents, so that a parent can set the parameters.
 But the private contents are only created just before the command is run, which creates its sub-commands, but again only its parameters.
 This prevents recursive creation of the call structure, and gives command creation a neat and steady pulse.
 So this all makes it doable.
 Otherwise there could have been an endless recursive creation procedure, before any command could ever run.